HolgerBovbjerg/P8-Accelerated_EnDP/README.md

 The repository has three main folders ```Function_files```, ```Tests``` and ```Strato```.
 The ```Function_files``` folder contains various functions created as part of the project.
 The ```Tests``` folder contains test scripts used in the project.
-The ```Starto``` folder contains a guide to how the strato cloud is used with DASK and a ping script for testing proper connection to workers.
+The ```Strato``` folder contains a guide to how the strato cloud is used with DASK and a ping script for testing proper connection to workers.